-- Click Import Now.
+- Click Get Started.
 Then, select the Spreadsheet option.

-- You will be prompted to drag and drop or upload the import file.
+- After making your selection, you will be prompted to drag and drop or upload the import file.

-After specifying the file, a field mapping page opens.
-Column headers of the import file are listed on the left side of list.
+The field mapping page opens.
+The column headers of the import file are listed on the left-hand side.
 The labels of the fields in your Client Card settings are listed on the right (if you need to add more contact and client fields to your vcita account, you can do so under Settings > Client and Contact info.

 - Next, you will map the columns in your spreadsheet to the client card fields in vcita.
 All the data under the selected column header will be imported into the corresponding client card field selected on the vcita side.